aertsimon90/LeCatchu/README.md

 ![LeCatchu Logo](LeCatchu.png)

+### Technical Information

+LeCatchu v2 is a lightweight, high-entropy cryptography engine based on an unpredictable shifting algorithm.
+It’s designed not as a standalone encryption method, but as a core engine on which secure systems can be built.

+Compared to RSA, it is 2–3 times faster and more secure.
+Its performance can vary based on implementation, but it's highly optimized for flexibility.
+In future versions, it will be ported to C and JavaScript, where it can be up to 500 times faster without losing functionality — potentially rivaling AES in performance.

 LeCatchu v2 is the next-generation evolution of the lightweight encryption engine that began with LeCatchu v1.
 This new version introduces extensive optimizations and refinements across all core functionalities, resulting in a faster, more efficient, and secure encryption system.
 LeCatchu v2 is engineered to deliver robust cryptographic performance without compromising on speed or security.

 ---